abitvolatile/sample-app/README.md

 #### Deploy Kubernetes Cluster, any supporting services and the Sample Web Application
 ```
-# Switch user to Root User
+# Switch to Root User
 sudo -i

-# Change Directory to Project Directory
+# Change to Project Directory
 cd /sample-app

-# Provisions the Kubernetes Cluster using Kind
+# Provisions the Kubernetes Cluster using KIND
 make provision

 # Prints the Kubernetes Config (Auth Token)